cyclus/cyclus.github.com/source/user/dbdoc.rst

       another simulation's snapshot.

 * **BranchTime** (int): Zero if this was not a restarted or branched simulation.
-Otherwise, the time step of the parent sim at which the restart/branch occurred.
+Otherwise, the time step of the ParentSim at which the restart/branch occurred.

 * **CyclusVersion** (string): Version of |cyclus| used to run this simulation.